StarPlayrX/bigmac/README.md

-🍔 BigMac Mac Pro patch tool by StarPlayrX
+🍔 BigMac Mac Pro patcher by StarPlayrX

 Currently only clean installs are supported to an erased Mac OS Extended (Journaled) disk.